-Future work will focus on integrating MSDE within end-to-end trainable pipelines, extending the framework to volumetric imaging modalities such as CT and MRI, exploring domain adaptation across institutions and scanners, and incorporating uncertainty estimation to support clinically reliable anomaly detection systems.
+Future work will focus on integrating our method within end-to-end trainable pipelines, extending the framework to volumetric imaging modalities such as CT and MRI, exploring domain adaptation across institutions and scanners, and incorporating uncertainty estimation to support clinically reliable anomaly detection systems.